adamringhede/swipeevent.js/README.md

 swipeevent.js
 =============

 Listen to swipe events on DOM objects.
+This works using either touch or a mouse pointer.

 #### Adding the swipe functionality
 Using the SWIPE function, new mathods and attributes will be added to this element for easy access.